Teaching kids to have a green thumb - The Tribune

 A new program will help teach Ironton kids how to have a green thumb with the Ironton Community Garden.

-Antonia Murphy is one of the organizers of the Watch Me Grow Ohio program that is being done in conjunction with King’s Daughters Medical Center.
+Antonio Murphy is one of the organizers of the Watch Me Grow Ohio program that is being done in conjunction with King’s Daughters Medical Center.
 He got the idea from his cousin who runs the same program in Portsmouth.

 “We are going to be teaching the kids agriculture and entrepreneurship,” he said, adding it is for any kids ages 8 and up that are interested.
 The garden will be start noon– 3 p.m. this Saturday at 501 S. Seventh St. in Ironton.
 “We want to really focus on teaching the kids that are coming up to teach them how to take care of the plants.”